Traffic reports

 - Click Apply.

-- the summary KPI section showing total edge bytes and total calculated emissions,
+- The summary KPI section showing total edge bytes, hits, and total calculated emissions,

-You can switch between Edge bytes and Calculated emissions tabs to see specific data.
+You can switch between Calculated emissions, Edge bytes, and Edge hits tabs to see specific data.

-- Calculated emissions and edge bytes by geography table. - To see more results, access the widget data through API calls:
+- Calculated emissions, edge bytes, and edge hits by geography table. - To see more results, access the widget data through API calls:

 - Copy the API call into your API tool and run.